Skip to main content

 sf procurements get inference # Procurement status and pricing

-sf nodes ls # Individual node status
+sf instances list # Individual instance status

 Next steps